puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

     keepalive-timeout=120
 ```

+Connection attempts would give us more flexibility if we work with unstable devices.
+It would
+try to ssh 3 times instead of 1 (default value).
+We should also keep in mind that the process of
+connecting to a device would take longer because of extra ssh attempts.

 Keepalive commands can be set less than time of the installation, because keepalive commands can
 fit in between of the installation process.
 An important thing to keep in mind is to set sum of
 keepalive-delay and keepalive-timeout parameters higher than time of execution of the configuration